Water & Wastewater

 Management of Public Utilities

-Our water system produces nearly one million of gallons per day on average, or approximately 325,000,000 gallons of water per year.
+Our water system produces nearly one million gallons per day on average, or approximately 325 million gallons of water per year.

 The department is responsible for providing underground utility locates for both water and sewer service lines, conducts water service line repairs, and regularly performs sewer jetting work throughout the city.
 The department services water main breaks and maintains 24-hour on-call staffing in the event of an after-hours emergency.